enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/local_envs.md

 ________

 1. Unset SHAPE
-2. Verify that it is empty
+2. Verify that SHAPE is empty